-The Council has received a number of grants from Central Government in order to support business and residents during the Pandemic.
-Section XXV of these accounting policies sets out our approach to accounting for these in line with the Code.
+The Council has received a number of grants from Central Government in order to support business and residents during both the pandemic and also the economic conditions.
+Section xxv of these accounting policies sets out our approach to accounting for these in line with the Code.